ardinta15/Python_Projects/README.md

-### This repository include all of my Data Analytic Projects using Python
+### This repository include all of my Exploratory Data Analysis Projects using Python